A Hydraulic Approach to Equilibria of Resource Selection Games: `` " Standard '' " Resource Selection Games

-\subsection{Abstract Game-Theoretic Potential as Physical Gravitational Potential}
+\subsubsection{Abstract Game-Theoretic Potential as Physical Gravitational Potential}

 A popular nonconstructive method for proving the existence of Nash equilibrium in resource selection games (and, more generally, in congestion games) is to define an appropriate \emph{potential function}, so named due to its properties, which resemble those of an abstract physical potential.
-This approach is due to \cite{MondererShapley96}, who used it in the context of atomic congestion games; see \cite{Nisanbook} for details regarding the generalization to nonatomic congestion games.
+(The term ``potential function'', in this context, is due to \cite{MondererShapley96}, who used it for atomic congestion games; see \cite{Nisanbook} for details regarding the usage for nonatomic congestion games, which was originated by \cite{Beckmann56}.)
 In the notation of this paper, the proof defines the following scalar function of consumption profiles:

 and shows that when a single player deviates from one strategy to another, the change in this player's cost equals, roughly speaking, the derivative of $P^*$ in the direction of the deviation.
 The conclusion (under certain assumptions) is that there exists a consumption profile minimizing~$P^*$, and that this profile is therefore a Nash equilibrium; in fact, it can be shown that a consumption profile is a Nash equilibrium iff it minimizes $P^*$.
-A ramification of this result is that \emph{every}~construction that finds a Nash equilibrium in a resource selection game must minimize~$P^*$; in particular, even though it does not explicitly aim to do so (indeed, $P^*$ does not appear in any of our proofs or definitions), so does our hydraulic construction.
-It is interesting to note, though, that our hydraulic construction does not merely minimize $P^*$ as a ``side effect'' of finding a potential, but also gives a natural physical interpretation to $P^*$, which justifies the name ``potential function'' not only abstractly, but also concretely.
+We now show that as claimed above, our hydraulic construction does not merely minimize $P^*$ as a ``side effect'' of finding a Nash equilibrium, but also gives a natural physical interpretation to $P^*$, which justifies the name ``potential function'' not only abstractly, but also concretely.

 The reader may recall from high-school physics class that the \emph{gravitational potential energy} of a point mass of mass $m$ near the surface of the earth is given by $mgh$, where $h$ is the height of the mass, and $g$ is the standard acceleration due to gravity.\footnote{As is customary, we ignore the negligible effect of small changes in $h$ on the value of $g$.} More generally, the gravitational potential energy of a non-point-mass system may be expressed by the \mbox{Riemann--Stieltjes} integral $\int_{-\infty}^{\infty} gh\,dm(h)$, where $m(h)$ is the cumulative mass in the system up to height $h$.
 In our hydraulic system, we have